jkohlin/wordpress-basics/2-ecosystem-theme.md

 In a theme we need at least one template which should be named `index.php`.
 This is a fallback template which will be responsible for rendering out content if no other template would be found.

-Below is a basic example of a theme's default template:
+Below is a basic example of a theme's default template `index.php`:

     <?php